- Home

 How do I choose the right Information Security course?

-The choice should take into account the role performed, prior experience, the intended objective and the maturity level of the organisation.
-Those who need a common framework and vocabulary may start with introductory levels; those who will implement, govern or audit should select training that is more closely aligned with their role and actual responsibilities.
+The choice depends on the role, previous experience, intended objective, and organisational context.
+Those looking for a common foundation can start with introductory levels; those who need to implement, govern, audit, or strengthen behaviours should select training more closely aligned with their actual responsibilities.

 Need help choosing the right course?